jeengbe/vality/docs/docs/usage/enys.md

 title: Enys
 ---

 Enys are the core of Vality.
-Everything that Vality can use to validate aginst is an Eny.
+Everything that Vality can use to validate aginst is an eny.

-In addition to Guards and Valits, there are some Enys that come as "short hands" for certain Guards and Valits, which will be explained on this page:
+In addition to guards and valits, there are some enys that come as "short hands" for certain guards and valits, which will be explained on this page:

 ```ts twoslash
 // @noErrors